bt-koch/ivolR/README.md

 remotes::install_github("bt-koch/ivolR")
 ```

-First, declare API key as environment variable names `IVOLATILITY_API_KEY` in
+First, declare API key as environment variable named `IVOLATILITY_API_KEY` in
 `.Renviron`.
 You can do this manually or use utility from `ivolR`:

 ```
 ivolR::set_apikey(your_key)
 ```

-This will automatically save your API key in the `.Renviron` (and creates one
+This will automatically save your API key in the `.Renviron`-file (or creates one
 if it not yet exists) and by default restarts `R`.

 Now everything is set up to request data from the [ivolatility.com](https://www.ivolatility.com/landing/)